 In the afternoon I started noticing trenches – sign of heavy fighting during WW I and maybe reused during WW II.

 When I was taking a picture with a book of a soviet general Andrej Antonovič Grečko „Cez Karpaty“ (Across the Carpathians) that morning, I could not know that wars would stay with me for the next week.
 I stayed overnight in the shelter at Blechnarka = PL Wysowska (645) mountain pass.

 Walk along trenches

 Staying near a stream is great.
 With my wood powered stove I have got unlimited source of hot water so I „showered“ and washed my garments on Sunday 30th Juneearly morning.
 I knew I must hurry to meet my son Radovan the other day so it was great disappointment when I realized my smartphone is locked again and I need to find a USB external keyboard to unlock it.
 The decision was made to continue without a phone and attempt to unlock it in the Dukla pass.

-The valley was magic, beautiful night-sky with zero light polution, strong warm winds through the valley and me feeling puzzled about the fact that there is human-carved landscape in this remote valley without a settlement.
+The valley was magic, beautiful night-sky with zero light pollution, strong warm winds through the valley and me feeling puzzled about the fact that there is human-carved landscape in this remote valley without any settlement.

 I was looking forward to Monday 1st Julyvery much.
 My son Radovan (16) was about to join me on the trip.
 As I was staying overnight just next to the Čertižské pass (575) – our meeting point, I could enjoy nice views from the sleeping bag and explore the magic valley further.
 It appeared to be a former village Czeremcha resettled during WW I fighting and never settled back with descendants of its inhabitants now spread around the world.